-If you experience property damage, please either report the issue to the Highway Division at 508-532-6030 or file a claim online.
+If you experience property damage, please either report the issue to the Highway Division at 508-532-6030.
 Once a report is filed, the Department will investigate the claim.

 Mailboxes and fences are only repaired if they are located within private property lines and are sturdy enough to withstand the force of snow being moved by a snowplow.

 Please Note: The Department does not repair or pay for damages to items placed in the Right of Way.
 Basketball hoops do not belong in the City Right of Way and must be removed to avoid damage to snow plowing equipment.
 Mailboxes and fences installed in the City Right of Way are placed at the owner’s risk.

 Is there sand available for the residents of Framingham?

 Sand is available for permitted residents on a first-come, first-serve basis at the Recycling Drop-off Center (RDC) located at 255 Mount Wayte Avenue.
 Please bring a pail and shovel.

 The Framingham Fire Department is responsible for clearing snow from hydrants.
 However, with over 2,100 hydrants in the City, it is recommended that residents take the initiative to clear the hydrant near their home if safe to do so.